National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 ### Social Determinants of Health {#sec-cycle-enhancements-sdoh}

-Social Determinants of Health (SDOH) refer to the social, economic, and environmental factors that can impact an individual's health and wellbeing.
+Social Determinants of Health (SDOH) refer to the social, economic, and environmental factors that can impact an individual's health and well-being.
 These factors can include things like income and education level, housing and transportation, and access to healthcare and other resources.
 While N3C has made available several external datasets containing SDOH data that can be incorporated into a research project ([See the Public/External Datasets section of the Understanding The Data chapter](https://docs.google.com/document/d/1cgQItN3dYY3HJDTkYz0YgOgaK5FDU1lGDSFdeE8Cc8s/edit#heading=h.olgqg22wdn4y)), N3C has also requested that data partners that routinely collect SDOH data provide that data as part of their data submissions, if they are able.